dgutov/robe/README.md

 ## Details

-When peforming one of the commands defined here, we either need to narrow the method name at point down to a specific method in a specific module, or enumerate the possible method names or constants allowed at point (for code completion).
+When performing one of the commands defined here, we either need to narrow the method name at point down to a specific method in a specific module, or enumerate the possible method names or constants allowed at point (for code completion).